Olyray/alx-backend-storage/0x01-NoSQL/README.md

 2) 2-insert - Insert a document into a collection
 3) 3-all - List all the documents in a collection
 4) 4-match - List all documents with a specific name
+5) 5-count - Count the number of documents in a collection.